Lucab95/CPVTON_Resleeve/README.md

 CPVTON resleeve assesment
 ==============================
-Assesment for Resleeve, to inference and test new images using [CPVTON+](https://github.com/minar09/cp-vton-plus).\
+Assesment for Resleeve, to inference and test new images using [CPVTON+](https://github.com/minar09/cp-vton-plus).
-the f

-Installantion:
+Installation:
 --------------
-This projects uses git lfs.
+This projects uses git lfs. </br>
-after cloning the repository, run `git lfs install` to install git-lfs. and then run `git lfs pull` to download the files.
+After cloning the repository, run `git lfs install` to install git-lfs.
+Then run `git lfs pull` to download the files. </br>
-For any problem to dowload the checkpoints,model and the openposi api, refer to the mega link below. https://mega.nz/folder/h49ymDTb#ydJTDXkEv7J9cyy7Ye7Oeg
+For any problem to dowload the checkpoints,model and the openposi api, refer to the mega link below. </br>
+https://mega.nz/folder/h49ymDTb#ydJTDXkEv7J9cyy7Ye7Oeg

 the packages are in the requirements.txt file.
-A virtual environment is available in the mega folder as well
+A virtual environment is also available in the mega folder.

 Data preparation
 =============================

 To test on new images, the images need to be added in the data/raw/image and data/raw/cloth folder.
 In addition the file test_wild_pairs.txt needs to be added in the data/ folder.
 The file contains the image names and the cloth names.

 Example:
 --------
 image_name1.jpg cloth_name1.jpg
 image_name2.jpg cloth_name1.jpg

 Testing
 =======

 To test the model, run the following command: python test_extdata.py
 No parameters are required because they are set as default.
 Although, the parameters can be changed as per the need.

 Attributes:
 -------------------
 --gpu_ids : list of integers, which GPUs to use. default: 1